patricklam/plam.new-webpage/content/post/20221011-september.md

 No teaching this term, so just research and service.
 Students are actively working on three projects, of which two are, I hope, going to be submitted soon: one on Rust bug fix patterns, and one on mock objects.

 Talked to students on 12 days.
-One student getting COVID delayed progress on their project while they recovered.
+One student getting COVID (from a roommate!) delayed progress on their project while they recovered.
 Worked on 18 days
 (nominally 21 work days in September); took a legit vacation for one week with not much work on that week.

 I submitted to the Compiler-Driven Performance Workshop, which used to be part of